 The small and large intestines, with the help of enzymes from the liver and pancreas and gallbladder, process food emerging from the stomach, by this time a sludge-like substance known as chyme, into a form that creates available energy for the body to use, while also eliminating toxic substances from the body.

-The small intestine plays a significant role in absorbing nutrients from the food we eat then the residue is pushed into the ascending colon ( large intestine, about 6 feet long) where any remaining water and vital nutriets vitamins are absorbed, and a stool gradually forms to be removed in sections through the rectum.
+The small intestine plays a significant role in absorbing nutrients from the food we eat then the residue is pushed into the ascending colon ( large intestine, about 6 feet long) where any remaining water and vital nutriets vitamins are absorbed, and a stool gradually forms.
 A healthy colon is vital for a healthy body.
 When the colon is working properly, peristalsis moves food through the system, drawing out liquid and eliminating toxic and unwanted substances (faecal matter) within 16-24 hours of eating.

 Our digestive system is a near perfect system for exploiting nutritional value from food and effectively protecting us from damaging toxins.
 However, things can go wrong, and the result is dire.
 One consequence, leaky gut, is seen as a serious threat to good health and a leading cause of an array of health problems such as autoimmune disease, IBS, arthritis, fibromyalgia and MS to name but a few).

 Leaky Gut Syndrome literally means that the gut lining instead of doing its essential job of screening is no longer functioning as it should.
 “Holes” develop that allow large molecules of not fully digested food, bowel toxins such as yeast, to enter the bloodstream.
 It is now thought that this leads to a crisis where the liver and lymphatic system becomes overloaded and no longer copes well: dysbiosis is created and the body starts to attack itself, creating an autoimmune response.